Trump chooses former senator David Perdue as ambassador to China - ExBulletin

 Economic tensions will play a significant role in the U.S.-China relationship for the new administration.

 Trump has threatened to impose drastic new tariffs on Mexico, Canada and China upon taking office, as part of his efforts to combat illegal immigration and drugs.
-He said he would impose a 25% tax on all products entering the country from Canada and Mexico, as well as an additional 10% customs duty on goods from China, as part of one of his first decrees.
+He said he would impose a 25 percent tax on all products entering the country from Canada and Mexico, as well as an additional 10 percent tariff on goods from China, such as one of his first decrees.

+LEARN MORE: Trump's tariffs could accelerate China's transition to new markets and offshore factories

 The Chinese embassy in Washington warned earlier this week that there would be losers on all sides in the event of a trade war.